AudiencePlayer/audienceplayer-api-client-php/README.md

     );

     $result = $apiClient->executeRawGraphQLCall(
-        $apiClient::OAUTH_SCOPE_USER,               # The oauth-scope you wish to address the api with 'query{Article(id:1){id,name}}',            # simple raw GraphQL operation without variables [],                                         # the variables for the operation (if necessary) true,                                       # execute as POST request (false for GET)
+        Globals::OAUTH_SCOPE_USER,                  # The oauth-scope you wish to address the api with 'query{Article(id:1){id,name}}',            # simple raw GraphQL operation without variables [],                                         # the variables for the operation (if necessary) true,                                       # execute as POST request (false for GET)